Working 9 to 5? 'Out of Office' author says maybe it's time to rethink that

 Now, as workplaces begin to reopen, it's a good time to revisit what she calls "arbitrary understandings of how many hours your butt should be in a chair in the office."
 After all, she says, "You don't need to be in an office to answer emails."

 Petersen acknowledges that remote work isn't for everyone — or for all jobs.
 Many essential workers did not have the option to telework throughout the pandemic.
-But, she says, in an ideal world, it would be the nature of work, rather than blanket corporate policy, that determined whether or not employees were required to be in-person.
+But, she says, in an ideal world, it would be the nature of work, rather than blanket corporate policy, that determined whether employees were required to work in person.

 Interview highlights